-We gave DawBell effortless cool that could be trusted.
+We gave DawBell visual brand effortless cool that could be trusted.

 They needed a brand identity to show off their relevant, cool credentials but also be trusted by big brands.
 The logo design represents them as gatekeepers, with typography and graphic element combining like a bell being pressed by a finger.
 The black and red colour palette gives a bold mix of style and action.

 The logo accurately describes their proposition and looks unique to them, so it comes across as authentic.